This week, we commemorate the right of people to read.

-Canadian creators, librarians and schools set up Freedom to Read Week events to celebrate and encourage the right to freedom of expression.
-It has taken place in Canada for the last 35 years.
+Canadian creators, librarians and schools set up Freedom to Read Week events every year to celebrate and encourage reading and to talk about access to information, censorship and freedom of expression.

 Initiated by Creator Association Representatives

 Freedom to Read Week operates as a project by a committee set up by the Books and Periodical Council.
 The Council represents creator associations across Canada, including one I’m in, the Professional Writers Association of Canada.

 Freedom of Expression matters a great deal to all of us.

 Defining Freedom of Expression can be difficult.
 The Books and Periodical Council uses a joint statement written in 1997 and reaffirmed in 2017 to do so.
 Here it is:

 Freedom of expression is a fundamental right of all Canadians, and freedom to read is part of that precious heritage.
 Our Committee, representing member organizations and associations of the Book and Periodical Council, reaffirms its support of this vital principle and opposes all efforts to suppress writing and silence writers.
 Words and images in their myriad configurations are the substance of free expression.

 The freedom to choose what we read does not, however, include the freedom to choose for others.
 We accept that courts alone have the authority to restrict reading material, a prerogative that cannot be delegated or appropriated.
 Prior restraint demeans individual responsibility; it is anathema to freedom and democracy.

 As writers, editors, publishers, book manufacturers, distributors, retailers, and librarians, we abhor arbitrary interpretations of the law and other attempts to limit freedom of expression.
 We recognize court judgments; otherwise, we oppose the detention, seizure, destruction, or banning of books and periodicals – indeed, any effort to deny, repress, or sanitize.
 Censorship does not protect society; it smothers creativity and precludes open debate of controversial issues.